 I wouldn’t take the side of my family, friends, girlfriend, parents etc. if I thought they were in the wrong – and I’m an extremely loyal person.
 That doesn’t mean that I would take the side of the stranger and disagree with them in public if I thought they would lose face, but it does mean that I would definitely say to my friend/girlfriend/parent etc. in private that I thought the other person was right.

 Tribalism seems to be far too common in American politics and race relations.
-There are far too many people sticking up for their own gender, race, religion, political party etc. even when they know they’re wrong – simply because that person, party, group etc. is part of their tribe and on their team.
+There are far too many people sticking up for their own gender, race, religion, political party etc. even when they know they’re wrong – simply because that person, party, group etc. is part of their tribe.

-Sam Harris perfectly sums up the problems with tribalism and identity politics:
+Sam Harris perfectly sums up the problems with tribalism and identity politics in this video:

-You will either have an allegiance to the truth or to your tribe.
+You will either have an allegiance to your tribe or to the truth.
 You cannot have both.

 Think for yourself.